wetube/bitcloud/README.md

 the storage needs of future DAs.
 Bitcloud can use the escrow capabilities of Bitcoin and/or the contracts of Ethereum.
-Bitcloud pretends to substitute the way in which servers interconnect today and make much easier, secure and private for users, publishers and DAs to share files, and will be the *fundamental* base for the upcoming DAs.
+Bitcloud pretends to substitute the way in which servers interconnect today and make much easier, secure and private for users, publishers and DAs to share files, and will be *fundamental* for the upcoming DAs.

 Whether you're watching videos from YouTube or listening to music on